vitusventure/5thSRD/docs/combat/mounted_combat.md

+description: Rules for mounted combat from the 5e SRD (System Reference Document).

 # Mounted Combat
 A knight charging into battle on a warhorse, a wizard casting spells from the back of a griffon, or a cleric soaring through the sky on a pegasus all enjoy the benefits of speed and mobility that a mount can provide.